Skip to Main Content

 Forward citation chaining: sometimes called 'snowballing', you can use search engines to find who cited the article you like.
 This is a great way to find new research including conference proceedings and reports your search may have missed.

-In GoogleScholar type in the title of the article and click the "cited by" link underneath the title.
+• In GoogleScholar type in the title of the article and click the "cited by" link underneath the title.
+You can export the citations manually to a citation manager or by using a browser plugin for a tool like Zotero.

-Both of these sites will generate a list of results of articles that have cited your chosen article and which, in theory, should be highly relevant to the topic you are currently searching.
+These databases will generate a list of results of articles that have cited your chosen article and which, in theory, should be highly relevant to the topic you are currently searching.
+You may want to create a free profile on Scopus and Web of Science to export, you can make a list of citations and add the ones you want to export as you look up each article.
+This will save you from multiple downloads.